Privacy and Freedom of Information

 Contact Lists of phone numbers and/or parent email addresses are used for safety and emergency purposes to facilitate contact with parents during an emergency (ie. inclement weather or injury); for safe arrival purposes to contact parents where a student is absent and the school has not received notice of the absence; for purposes of communications between classroom teachers regarding academics and behaviour, and program resource teachers and support staff regarding student progress; and to arrange school based meetings and for purposes of distributing school newsletters and notices to parents.
 Contact/class lists otherwise are not shared without consent.

-Email addresses of parents and board issued email addresses for student may be used for communication between school, home and student.
+Email addresses of parents and board issued email addresses for students may be used for communication between school, home and student.

 Student accidents that take place during school or on school-sponsored activities will be reported to the board’s insurer.
 Information shared with the Insurance Company includes the name of the injured student(s) and details about the incident as well as the name and contact information of witnesses to the accident.